lowie2727/solar-cooker/arduino/src/components/README.md

 # Components

-Here you can test each component individually.
+Here you will find the code to test each component individually.

-Check the prerequistis for each component, as libraries are not installed by default.
+Used sources and libraries can be found in the various subfolders.
+PlatformIO installs libraries automatically, so you don't have to worry about that.